 Am I Capable of Working in a New Industry?

 So you’ve realised that switching careers is an appealing prospect, but you’re wondering if you really have what it takes.

 Think back to when you had just left full-time education, and how little you knew about work-life, how to interact with your colleagues, how to best invest your time and how to get the job done.
-Among many others, these are all examples of the essential skills that are transferrable to any career.
+Among many others, these are all examples of the essential skills that are transferable to any career.
 For every challenge that you overcame, you were better prepared for the next one, even if it was completely different.
 That is the same with switching careers.
-Even if you want the polar opposite occupation to the one you currently hold, there are a multitude of transferrable skills that will make reaching the same heights that much quicker and easier.
+Even if you want the polar opposite occupation to the one you currently hold, there are a multitude of transferable skills that will make reaching the same heights that much quicker and easier.

-With today’s ever-changing industry, your greatest asset is your ability to adapt.
+In today’s ever-changing industry, your greatest asset is your ability to adapt.
 This, however, is the scariest thing of all; it has been discovered that change is the greatest cause of anxiety.
-Having confidence in your own worth and ability is the most important skill to being successful making a career switch.
+Having confidence in your own worth and ability is the most important skill to being successful in making a career switch.

 To have such confidence, you need to make sure that you are prepared.
 This mostly includes having thoroughly researched your new career to make sure that it is the right one for you.
 Being able to take an extended holiday is important to giving you that time and perspective to give you the confidence to make the jump.
 It is no surprise, then, that 1 in 5 people have used their time during the coronavirus lockdown to plan a new career.

 If you want to find out some of the potential benefits of choosing a new career, check out our guide.
 For those that feel ready to take their first steps towards a new career, you can find all the essential information about how to retrain on our site.